 The M.A. program is full-time; however, depending on your visa, you will be able to work up to 20 hours part-time on the side.
 Many students also have part-time internships.
 That being said, your work should not interfere with your studies.

-We recognize all international recognized English certificates and do not have a specific deadline for the amount of time that they need to be valid.
+We recognize all B2 level of the Common European Framework of Reference for Languages and do not have a specific deadline for the amount of time that they need to be valid.